[?] Subscribe To This Site

 Rock of Ages

-Augustus wrote Rock of Ages, when he found shelter in the cleft of a rock, during a ferocious storm.
+Augustus wrote this hymn when he found shelter in the cleft of a rock during a ferocious storm.
 As a man wraps his cloak firmly around himself, Augustus wrapped the entire Christian gospel with finesse, into this simple hymn.

 He was not the first to come up with this analogy of the Rock.
 The imagery of the Rock of Ages was used by the Holy Spirit at least 119 times in the Bible.
 It makes for a fascinating word study.

-Like developing film in a darkroom – each newly discovered reference to the Rock in the Bible, improved my understanding.
+Like developing film in a darkroom – each newly discovered reference to the Rock in the Bible, improved my understanding of who this Rock really was.
 The more I read the more the blurry, shadowy image became sharp and crisp.

 "For who is God besides the Lord?
 And who is the Rock except our God?"
 Ps 18:31